-At year-end, the Authority had \$732.63 million in long- and short-term debt.
+At year-end, the Authority had \$979.24 million in long- and short-term debt.

-During 2020, the Authority issued \$153,995,000 in Sewer Revenue Bonds to current refund the existing Series 2010 Sewer Revenue Bonds and to provide additional funds for the Capital Improvement Program.
+During 2022, the Authority issued \$267,150,000 in Sewer Revenue Bonds to provide additional funding for the Capital Improvement program.
+Previously during 2020, the Authority issued \$153,995,000 in Sewer Revenue Bonds to current refund the then outstanding Series 2010 Sewer Revenue Bonds and to provide additional funds for the Capital Improvement Program.
 The Authority recognized a cash flow savings of almost \$39 million on the refunding.

 The Authority did not issue any new debt in 2021 but continued to fund the long-term capital plan from bond proceeds from existing issues.
-However, the Authority anticipates entering the market sometime in the second half of 2022.